chandralek/payment/README.md

 # Payment Service

-This service is written on `Python 3`, So need to
+This service is written on `Python 3`, So need it to run this app.

+1.